qs5779/puppet-webman/README.md

 ## Overview

-The module installs a directory with three files that provides a web bases man page viewer.
+The module installs a directory with three files that provides a web based man page viewer.

 Parameters to the main `::webman` class :